Starting the Bronze Award

 Information for ALL sections

-Participants must complete requirements in four sections: Skill, Physical Recreation, Service, and Expedition.
-It is important students maintain written verification of their activity as they progress through each section with their Personal Action Plan.
+Participants must complete requirements in four sections: Skill, Physical Recreation, Service, and Adventurous Journey.
+It is important students maintain logs in the ORB (online record book) of their activity as they progress through each section with their Personal Action Plan.

 Skill, Physical Recreation and Service sections

-Requirements: at least one hour per week over a minimum of 3 months for two sections, and at least one hour per week over a minimum of 6 months for one section.
-This really means at least 15 weekly sessions of at least one hour duration.
+Requirements: at least one hour per week over a minimum of 3 months/13 weeks for two sections, and at least one hour per week over a minimum of 6 months/26 weeks for one section.

-It is important that participation for these sections consists of regular sessions for a minimum number of sessions - about one hour every week.
-Note that these monthly time frames do not include weeks you did not carry out your weekly commitments: e.g. babysitting Feb 1 – April 30 would not count for 3 months if the Easter holiday was in April and you were not required over that holiday time.
-You would have to show on your Personal Planner that you continued until you had completed at least 15 weeks of regular participation.
+It is important that participation for these sections consists of regular sessions for a minimum number of sessions - one hour every week.
+Note that these monthly time frames do not include weeks you did not carry out your weekly commitments: e.g. unpaid babysitting Feb 1 – April 30 would not count for 3 months if the Easter holiday was in April and you were not required over that holiday time.
+You would have to show on your ORB that you continued until you had completed at least 13 weeks of regular participation.
+You can't log more than 1 hour per week but that doesn't mean you have to stop after 1 hour if your training goes for 1.5 hours.

 Many students are already involved in activities which meet the requirements for the Skills (e.g. learning an instrument, speech) and Physical Recreation sections (e.g. playing in a sports team, dance).
 The Service section involves voluntarily assisting in the community i.e. helping at a child care centre, toy library, a neighbour, a church etc. Helping your own family can not be counted as service.